benber86/curve_grant_v2/README.md

 ### Expansion and improvement of Curve Monitor
 - Improve the range and accuracy of analytics currently offered on the platform: MEV analysis, DAO stats, chain-specific dashboards, in-depth pool analytics
 - Offer interactive applets: impermanent loss simulator, simulation and visualization of the effect of parameter changes, soft-liquidation loss simulations
-- Develop the platform into a "command center" by offering users more options to interact directly with Curve contracts on the front-end and additional tooling
+- Develop the platform into a "command center" by offering users more options to interact directly with Curve contracts on the frontend and additional tooling
-- Eventually make Curve Monitor a full-fledged alternative front-end for Curve.
-As recent [discussions around MiCA regulations in the EU](https://twitter.com/BillHughesDC/status/1717697038819942586) have shown, only having a single front-end represents a non negligible regulatory risk for the DAO.
+- Eventually make Curve Monitor a full-fledged alternative frontend for Curve.
+As recent [discussions around MiCA regulations in the EU](https://twitter.com/BillHughesDC/status/1717697038819942586) have shown, only having a single frontend represents a non negligible regulatory risk for the DAO.

 ### Further development of Curve's Python backend (`curve-prices`)